 While trade disputes often spark short-term shifts in consumer behavior, the question is whether this wave of economic nationalism will last.
 Our opinion is:

-• A prolonged trade dispute could reshape supply chains, making Canada less dependent on U.S. goods.
+• Ongoing trade dispute could reshape supply chains, making Canada less dependent on U.S. goods.

 • Future political changes in the U.S. could ease tensions, bringing back more cross-border trade.